kubo39/syscall-d/README.md

 Raw syscall interface for D.

-Linux with x86_64 support only.
+DMD D Compiler >= 2.067.0 and Linux with x86_64 arch support only.